akauppi/GroundLevel-firebase-es/DATA.md

 #### Access roles

 The authors are able to (and collaborators are not):

 - change the title of a project
 - invite new people to the project (as collaborators or authors)
 - close the project

 If the project is closed, its `removed` field is set to the closing date.
 Such project can be resurrected manually, from the Firestore console, or completely removed once a certain grace period has passed by.

+>Note: If you only have application-wide admin roles, using "custom user claims" (data carried within the authentication token) may be the better approach.
+See [here](https://medium.com/@gaute.meek/firestore-and-security-1d77812715c1) (blog, Nov 2018)

 <!-- REMOVE
 ## Access rules